vishalxl/nostr_console/README.md

       --days    <N>             The latest number of days for which events are shown.
 Default is 1. -d is same.
       --request <REQ string>    This request is sent verbatim to the default relay.
 It can be used to recieve all events from a relay.
 If not provided, then events for default or given user are shown. -q is same.
+      --align  <left>           When "left" is given as option to this argument, then the text is aligned to left.
+By default the posts or text is aligned to the center of the terminal.
+Same as -a --width  <width as num>   This specifies how wide you want the text to be, in number of columns.
+Default is 80.
+                                Cant be less than 60.
+Same as -c --help                    Print this usage message and exit.
+Same as -h

 ```

 To get ALL the latest messages for last 3 days: